ADDITIONAL MENU

 FOCUS AND SCOPE OF JOURNAL

-The aim of this journal publication is to disseminate the conceptual thoughts or ideas and research results that have been achieved in the area of Hindu Culture.
+The aim of this journal publication is to disseminate conceptual ideas and research results related to the study on Hindu Culture.

-International Journal of Hindu Culture, particularly focuses on the areas as follows:
+The International Journal on Hindu Culture particularly focuses on the following areas:

 PEER REVIEW PROCESS

 The Journal operates a peer review process and promotes double blind reviewing.
 The acceptance or rejection of articles will be decided by the editorial boards based on the review results supplied by the reviewers.
-There are no communications between authors and editors concerning the rejection decision.
-Authors whose papers are rejected will be informed with the reasons of the rejection.
+There will be no communications between authors and editors concerning rejection decisions.
+Authors whose papers are rejected will be informed of the reasons for the rejection.

 PUBLICATION ETHICS